 A favourite book for adapting into a massage story is We’re Going on a Bear Hunt by Michael Rosen.
-We were thrilled to hear from Best Practice Winner Tracy Greenwood, a specialist teaching assistant responsible for sensory needs, about the way she uses the story for Story Massage for children with special educational needs.
+Tracy Greenwood, a specialist teaching assistant responsible for sensory needs, explains how she uses this book as a sensory story for children with special educational needs.
+Tracy has recently been presented with a Best Practice Award for her inspiring work.

 “We’re Going on a Bear Hunt is a familiar story which is helpful for our pupils at Wood Bank Special School in Halifax,” says Tracy, who is pictured above, “Every child is so different and we love the flexibility of the Story Massage programme of ten strokes.
 This means that we can personalise the massage session taking into account different preferences for the strokes, varying pressures and positions.
 We encourage our children to respond and feedback about the session, and it always so rewarding when they express their needs – either verbally or non-verbally.”